 Where: Topography of Terror, Niederkirchnerstraße 8, Mitte

-A hobby researcher in Reinickendorf has discovered 80 metres of forgotten wall remains, which now have been officially confirmed as remnants of the former Berlin Wall.
-Meanwhile the discovery is under monument protection.
+A full 80 metres of forgotten Wall remains have been discovered in Reinickendorf by an amateur researcher and have now been officially confirmed as remnants of the former Berlin Wall.
+The Wall discovery is now a listed building.